ruyl/star_wallpaper/README.md

 I have also included a makefile in the repository for building on windows.
 Simply run ```make``` and it should work.

 This will create an executable that can then be fed into your preffered animated wallpaper engine.
+Note: If you have any issues running it on your wallpaper engine (it giving an error that the program has no graphical interface), then replace the main() function with WinMain() (no arguments).

 # Features and Future Enhancements
 Currently the wallpaper has two modes: stars flying from the right to the left of the screen and stars coming out from the middle of the screen (like the old Windows screensaver).
 The former is default.